Webull vs TradeZero (2025)

 Other Services

-Banking Tools: TradeZero lacks major cash management features.
-Webull pays a very high 4% APY on idle cash.
+Banking Tools: TradeZero does not offer any significant cash management features.
+Webull pays a very high 4.1% APY interest on cash balances.

 Winner: Webull